DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-10-19-setting-up-permissions-iteration-5.md

 We combined the [first](/manage-teacher-training-applications/setting-up-permissions-iteration-4/#organisation-set-up-welcome-page) and [second](/manage-teacher-training-applications/setting-up-permissions-iteration-4/#organisation-set-up-information-page) pages of the onboarding flow into one as shown below.

-On the one hand we worry about the amount of content there is, on the other we know that our current content doesn’t give enough information for some users to understand how permissions work.
+On the one hand we worry about users not reading the content because there’s a lot of it.
+On the other hand we know that the current content doesn’t give enough information for some users to understand how permissions work.

-On balance we decided to provide more content so users have an opportunity to understand as opposed to making user users read content (because there’s less) that they don’t fully understand.
+So we decided it’s better to provide more verbose content so that users at least have the opportunity to fully understand how permissions work.

 {{ appFigure({
   image: {